College of Education and Human Development

 Joseph P. DuCette, Professor, Department of Psychological Studies in Education, College of Education and Human Development; PhD, Cornell University.

-Richard M. Englert, Professor and Chancellor, Department of Policy, Organizational and Leadership Studies, College of Education and Human Development; EdD, University of California Los Angeles.
+Richard M. Englert, President, Department of Policy, Organizational and Leadership Studies, College of Education and Human Development; EdD, University of California Los Angeles.

 Catherine A. Fiorello, Professor, Department of Psychological Studies in Education, College of Education and Human Development; PhD, University of Kentucky.